Whimsy Stick

 Wait before every release

-To see consistent change
+To visible behavioral change

 ~400

-Dogs trained with this method
+Client dogs trained with this method

 TL;DR

 A flirt pole for overexcited dogs used without structure makes things worse.
 The same tool used with structure produces genuine neurological calm because the full predatory sequence completes rather than getting interrupted at peak arousal.
+Unstructured sessions activate drive and never complete it.
+The arousal spikes with no off-switch.

-Structured protocol: Mandatory wait before every release, deliberate catch, drop-it on cue, and a clean all-done into settle.
-Completes the predatory sequence.
-Produces 2 to 3 hours of genuine calm per session.
+Structured protocol: mandatory wait before every release, deliberate catch, drop-it on cue, and a clean all-done into settle.
+That closes the predatory sequence and produces 2 to 3 hours of genuine calm per session.
+Short daily sessions beat long occasional ones.
+Apply it every day and expect measurable behavioral change in two to three weeks.
+The protocol sits inside the broader jumping and attention-seeking behavior framework.

 Who This Guide Is For